-A few years ago, I was riding in a car with a friend (actually my lover at the time) who has Asperger's, and another friend who doesn't have Asperger's.
+A few years ago, I was riding in a car with a friend who has Asperger's, and another friend who doesn't have Asperger's.
 The non-Aspie friend made a kind of offhand, lame joke, and I laughed.
 My Aspie friend asked why I had laughed, since the joke wasn't funny.
 I explained that laughing at jokes is a socially polite thing to do - like saying "bless you" when someone sneezes, regardless of a belief in God.
 He seemed to understand and for the rest of the ride, he practiced "polite laughter" - it was a bit ghastly, really.
 Anyway, my laughing at the lame joke was certainly bullshit - a response unconnected with the truth, but engaged in for some other reason (politeness).
 It wasn't a lie, because I laughed even before evaluating the merit of the joke.
 But I think few of us would classify my response as the "politically correct" response.
 Only a subset of bullshit is politically correct bullshit.

 I, for one, often feel the need to liberally coat my politically incorrect beliefs in charming bullshit in order to make them more palatable.
 I think, in this case, the motive is politeness - and an eye to genuine communication - ideas can be more or less understandable depending on their presentation and context.
 But even ideas that are not politically incorrect may need to be ensconced in bullshit for maximum communicative value.